 “Why is it that anyone driving slower than you is an idiot, and anyone going faster than you is a maniac?”

 People hate buying cars from dealerships.
 The stereotypes abound.
 The white-shoed salesperson.
-The slimy process where he has to go “check with his manager” to see “what we can do for you.”
+The slimy process is where he has to go “check with his manager” to see “what we can do for you.”
 The paperwork.
-The additional fees that get tacked on in the end.
+The additional assets under management fees get tacked on in the end.
 The enormous price tag that goes with buying most cars.
 It’s no wonder that most people would rather experience brain surgery without an anesthetic than go through buying a car.

 If they’re smart, they go even one step further.
 They have the payment auto-drafted out of your bank account when the payment is due rather than making you actually go through the pain of having to write a check.
 As Dan Ariely explains in his book Predictably Irrational, it’s not necessarily the amount of the payment which causes pain, but, rather, the payment itself.

 Thus, when you’re at the car dealership, signing up for that loan, Monkey Brain thinks that he’s avoiding pain now by not having you write a check to pay for the car in cash.
 Instead, he’s signing Future You up for dozens of additional psychic knife wounds each time you have to make that payment.
 But, if the money is automatically drafted out of your account, you don’t have to write the check, and you don’t have to activate those pain centers in your limbic system.
 Monkey Brain gets to have his cake (“VROOM!”) and eat it too!